Diffusion of Lexical Change in Social Media: Introduction

+These differences raise questions about how language change spreads in online communication.
+What groups are influential, and which communities evolve together?
+Is written language moving toward global standardization or increased fragmentation?
+As language is a crucial constituent of personal and group identity, examination of the competing social factors that drive language change can shed new light on the hidden structures that shape society.
+This paper offers a new technique for inducing networks of linguistic influence and co-evolution from raw word counts.
+We then seek explanations for this network in a set of demographic and geographic predictors, using a logistic regression in which these predictors are used to explain the induced transmission pathways.

+A wave of recent research has shown how social media datasets can enable large-scale analysis of patterns of communication~\cite{lotan2011arab,wu2011says}, sentiment~\cite{dodds2011temporal,thelwall2009homophily,mitchell2013geography}, and influence~\cite{lazer2009computational,aral2012identifying,bond2012million,gomez2012inferring,bakshy2012role}.
+Such work has generally focused on tracking the spread of discrete behaviors, such as using a piece of software~\cite{aral2012identifying}, reposting duplicate or near-duplicate content~\cite{leskovec2009meme,cha2010measuring,lotan2011arab}, voting in political elections~\cite{bond2012million}, or posting a hyperlink to online content~\cite{gomez2012inferring,bakshy2012role}.
+Tracking linguistic changes poses a significant additional challenge, as we are concerned not with the first appearance of a word, but with the bursts and lulls in its popularity over time~\cite{altmann2009beyond}.
+In addition, the well known ``long-tail'' nature of both word counts and city sizes~\cite{zipf1949human} ensures that most counts for words and locations will be sparse, rendering simple frequency-based methods inadequate.
-The \textbf{wave model} argues that linguistic innovations are spread through interactions over the course of an individual's life, and that the movement of a linguistic innovation from one region to another depends on the density of interactions~\cite{bailey1973variation}.
-The simplest version of this theory supposes that the probability of contact between two individuals depends on their distance, so linguistic innovations should diffuse continuously through space. \ifpagelimit \else

-\fi The \textbf{gravity model} refines this view, arguing that the likelihood of contact between individuals from two cities depends on the size of the cities as well as their distance; thus, linguistic innovations should be expected to travel between large cities first~\cite{trudgill1974linguistic}.
-Labov argues for a \textbf{cascade model} in which many linguistic innovations travel from the largest city to the next largest, and so on~\cite{labov2003pursuing}. \ifpagelimit \else However, Nerbonne and Heeringa present a quantitative study of dialect differences in the Netherlands, finding little evidence that population size impacts diffusion of pronunciation differences~\cite{nerbonne2007geographic}.\fi
+Language change has long been an active area of research, and a variety of theoretical models have been proposed.
+In the \emph{wave} model, linguistic innovations spread through interactions over the course of an individual's life, so the movement of linguistic innovation from one region to another depends on the density of interactions~\cite{bailey1973variation}.
+In the simplest version of this model, the probability of contact between two individuals depends on their distance, so linguistic innovations should diffuse continuously through space.
+The \emph{gravity} model combines population and geographical distance: starting from the premise that the likelihood of contact between individuals from two cities depends on the size of the cities as well as their distance, this model predicts that linguistic innovations will travel between large cities first~\cite{trudgill1974linguistic}.
+The closely-related \emph{cascade} model focuses on differences in population, arguing that linguistic changes will proceed from the largest cities to the next largest, passing over sparsely populated intermediate geographical areas~\cite{labov2003pursuing}.
+Quantitative validation of these models has focused on edit-distance metrics of pronunciation differences amongst European dialects, with mixed findings on the relative importance of geography and population~\cite{nerbonne2007geographic,heeringa2007geografie,nerbonne2010measuring}.